Menu Icon

 You may have realised that its symptoms can make it difficult to navigate through everyday life.
 During the treatment plan, psychiatric medication and therapy can help you understand how you process information differently to cope with everyday challenges.
 It can help you to understand why some days are better than others and why it is truly difficult to even focus on basic functioning some days.

 With the right support, care, and treatment from mental health professionals, family, friends, and colleagues, it is possible to recover and live a fulfilling life with schizophrenia.
-Being aware of how the disorder impacts your daily life can help you and your loved ones gain more insight into the disorder and help yourself better.
+Being aware of how the disorder impacts your daily life can help you and your loved ones gain more insight into the disorder and help you better

 On a day-to-day basis, schizophrenia can impact your physical health, psychological health, and social relationships.
 Let’s understand how.